MESAHub/mesa/docs/source/developing/contributing.rst

    canonically named ``master``.
 You may still see this used in some older materials.
 The MESA default branch is ``main``.

+MESA development uses the following branching model:

+* **main** --- Default branch.
+This is equivalent of SVN trunk.
+Small/innocent changes can directly be made in ``main``.
+The ``main`` branch should always be passing the test suite.

+* **feature branches** --- Branched from ``main`` for large/significant changes.
+Feature branches should be pushed to GitHub and then merged via a pull request.
+Confirm that the test suite passes before merging.
+This also gives an opportunity for other developers to comment on the changes.

+* **release branches** --- Branched from main at the time of the first release candidate.
+Any final fixes can be backported (cherry-picked or merged) to ``main``.

+The line between what should be a feature branch / pull request and what's committed straight onto the main branch can be drawn based on how disruptive a change is expected to be.
+If it has the potential to break test suite cases, don't commit it directly to main.
+Use a branch.

 Making a commit
 ---------------